Girl Walks into a Bar: Release

 Shangri-La Entertainment entered into an agreement with YouTube and Lexus to present Girl Walks into a Bar free, exclusively in the YouTube Screening Room, a platform designed to showcase top films from around the world, premiering March 11, 2011, and viewable only by visitors from the United States.
 The presentation marks the first time a major motion picture was created exclusively for Web distribution.
 "With Girl Walks into a Bar, the cast and crew came together to create something different – a high quality, really fun character-driven film that we could present to audiences for free using a new distribution model," said Gutierrez.
 "We found great partners in Lexus and YouTube to support the film while providing us with the stage to draw the largest audience possible."

 Although it was intended for worldwide distribution, the film has been blocked from the United Kingdom, Canada and the rest of the world on copyright grounds.
 Girl Walks into a Bar is currently only available in the United States to watch for free exclusively on YouTube.
 In 2019 it was, however, noted that viewers in the UK could watch it on YouTube.

-Girl Walks into a Bar marks Lexus' first entry into film presentation.
+Girl Walks into a Bar marks Lexus's first entry into film presentation.

-Girl Walks into a Bar was released on DVD on 14 Aug 2012.
+Girl Walks into a Bar was released on DVD on August 14, 2012.